DETAILED ACTION

 Remarks:

-In response to the applicant to the applicant’s argument that the prior art (Wollack, WO 2020/25013) fails to disclose that the blockchain is generated based on access data, the examiner respectfully disagrees.
+In response to the applicant to the applicant’s argument that the prior art (Wollack, WO 2020/25013) fails to disclose generating at least one digital identifier element based digital access element based on digital identifier and access data for providing access to selected data of the coating material data based on level of access, the examiner respectfully disagrees.
 The structure of the blockchain network is such that each data set or information is written into a block and identified by an associated generated code or identifier (a cryptographic signature or token to ensure only rightful owner or authorized people can access it).
 The data set or the information is permanently stored and available on the blockchain, which can be accessed using the generated identifier (the data is immutable once it is added to the blockchain).
 Each identifier is unique to each piece of data or information stored.
 No two data sets can have the same identifier.
 The applicant’s argument is not persuasive.
 Refer to the rejection above.

 Conclusion